Fractional Ownership vs Timeshare | Fractured Ownership Differences

 What is the difference between fractional ownership and a timeshare?
-Although timeshare and fractured ownership are often used interchangeably there are a few differences.
+Although timeshare and fractured or fractional ownership are often used interchangeably there are a few differences.

 Is fractional ownership the same as a timeshare?
 Not exactly.
-Although conceptually they are both very similar, fractured timeshares are not the same as other types of timeshares.
+Although conceptually fractured ownership are similar to timeshares, they are not the same as other types of timeshare ownership.

 - Shared use of the property